-Photo Credit: PixabayHome » Blog Articles » Healthcare Trends » 5 New Medical Innovations to Watch
+Photo Credit: PixabayHome » Blog Articles » Healthcare Trends »

 The expansion of artificial intelligence (AI), cancer immunotherapy and RNA-based gene therapies are a few of the medical innovations that are expected to become more common in 2019.
 Physicians and researchers at the Cleveland Clinic have noted that the field of healthcare is in a constant state of change.
 These breakthroughs will significantly transform the medical field and improve care for numerous patients.

 Here are five of the healthcare innovations that are expected to have a growing impact in the future.
 These healthcare innovations and trends are part of a larger list that was presented by the Cleveland Clinic at the 16th annual 2018 Medical Innovation Summit.

 - The expansion of AI in healthcare.

 Alternative Therapies for Pain Management:

 The push to find alternative therapies for pain management is ongoing.
 In the field of pain psychology, there are successful studies that demonstrate that virtual reality holds real promise as an alternative to drug-based pain management.
 Approaches to pain management that are less reliant on medication are welcomed by many cities and states that are still combating the effects of the opioid crisis.
 The treatment of chronic pain was a major contributing factor in the growth of opioid addiction in many communities.

 There is now the possibility that pharmacogenomic testing will provide healthcare professionals with more helpful information about their patients.
 In particular, pharmacogenomic testing provides information about how an individual’s body metabolizes specific medications.
 Armed with this information, healthcare providers could avoid using medications that create adverse reactions in their patients.